Germanicus: Illness and death

-Post Mortem
+Post-mortem

 When Rome had received word of Germanicus' death, the people began observing a iustitium before the Senate had officially declared it.
 Tacitus says this shows the true grief that the people of Rome felt, and this also shows that by this time the people already knew the proper way to commemorate dead princes without an edict from a magistrate.
 At his funeral, there were no procession statues of Germanicus.
 There were abundant eulogies and reminders of his fine character and a particular eulogy was given by Tiberius himself in the Senate.

 The historians Tacitus and Suetonius record the funeral and posthumous honors of Germanicus.
 His name was placed into the Carmen Saliare, and onto the curule seats that were placed with oaken garlands over them as honorary seats for the Augustan priesthood.
 His ivory statue was at the head of the procession during the Circus Games; his posts as priest of Augustus and Augur were to be filled by members of the imperial family; knights of Rome gave his name to a block of seats at a theatre in Rome, and rode behind his effigy on 15 July AD 20.

 After consulting with his family, Tiberius made his wishes known whereupon the Senate collected the honors into a commemorative decree, the Senatus Consultum de memoria honoranda Germanini Caesaris, and ordered the consuls of AD 20 to issue a public law honoring the death of Germanicus, the Lex Valeria Aurelia.
 Although Tacitus stressed the honors paid to him, the funeral and processions were carefully modeled after those of Gaius and Lucius, Agrippa's sons.
 This served to emphasize the continuation of the domus Augusta across the transition from Augustus to Tiberius.
-Commemorative arches were built in his honor and not just at Rome, but at the frontier on the Rhine and in Asia where he had governed in life.
-The arch of the Rhine was placed alongside of that of his father, where the soldiers had built a funerary monument honoring him.
+Commemorative arches were built in his honor and not just in Rome, but at the frontier on the Rhine and in Asia where he had governed in life.
+The arch of the Rhine was placed alongside that of his father, where the soldiers had built a funerary monument honoring him.
 Portraits of him and his natural father were placed in the Temple of Apollo on the Palatine in Rome.
+Several cities in Asia Minor were named Germanicopolis in honor of the general (among them Gangra and Germanicia).

 On the day of Germanicus' death his sister Livilla gave birth to twins by Drusus.
 The oldest was named Germanicus and died young.
 In 37, Germanicus' only remaining son, Caligula, became emperor and renamed September Germanicus in honor of his father.
 Many Romans, in the account of Tacitus, considered Germanicus to be their equivalent to Alexander the Great, and believed that he would have easily surpassed the achievements of Alexander had he become emperor.
 In book eight of his Natural History, Pliny connects Germanicus, Augustus, and Alexander as fellow equestrians: when Alexander's horse Bucephalus died he named a city, Bucephalia, in his honor.
 Less monumental, Augustus' horse received a funeral mound, which Germanicus wrote a poem about.